zicat/tributary/doc/user_guide.md

 ### Recoverability

-If the channel crash e.g., disk full, tributary will be offline automatically.
-Because tributary service is stateless, client can switch to other tributary services.
+If the channel crash e.g., disk full, Source report client exception.
+Because tributary service is stateless, client can switch to other tributary services until this service recover.

 If the external sink system crashed, the sink will roll up to the previous committed RecordsOffset and reconsume records(at least once).
 Some sink systems crashed not affect the others sink records to theirs healthy external systems.